Robin Bell (scientist)

-Robin Elizabeth Bell is Palisades Geophysical Institute (PGI) Lamont Research Professor at Columbia University's Lamont–Doherty Earth Observatory and a past President of the American Geophysical Union (AGU), 2019–2021.
-Dr. Bell was influential in co-ordinating the 2007 International Polar Year and was the first woman to chair the National Academy of Sciences Polar Research Board.
-She has made numerous important discoveries with regard to subglacial lakes and ice sheet dynamics, and has a ridge, called Bell Buttress, in Antarctica named after her.
+Robin Elizabeth Bell is an American geophysicist.
+She taught at Columbia University's Lamont–Doherty Earth Observatory and served as president of the American Geophysical Union from 2019 to 2021.
+Bell was co-ordinated the 2007 International Polar Year and was the first woman to chair the National Academy of Sciences Polar Research Board.
+She has made numerous discoveries with regard to subglacial lakes and ice sheet dynamics.
+She had a ridge, called Bell Buttress, in Antarctica named after her.

 Early life and education

 Bell received her undergraduate degree in Geology from Middlebury College in Vermont; her MPhil from Columbia University in 1980; and her PhD in geophysics from Columbia University in 1989.
 She received an honorary degree from Middlebury College in 2006.
 Bell is a passionate sailor: with her husband and two children, she has sailed across the Atlantic several times, as well as the coasts of Newfoundland and Nova Scotia and the Labrador Sea.